Dog Pancreatitis Symptoms, Causes, and Treatment

 Acute Pancreatitis Treatment for Dogs

 Acute pancreatitis can be extremely painful for dogs, and is life-threatening if the inflammation spreads to surrounding organs and tissues.
 If your dog is female, old, or obese, they are at higher risk for developing acute pancreatitis.
-Pancreatitis symptoms in dogs commonly include anorexia (loss of appetite), vomiting, weakness, depression, and abdominal pain.
+Pancreatitis symptoms in dogs commonly include anorexia (loss of appetite), vomiting, shaking or general weakness, depression, and abdominal pain.
 Abdominal pain in a dog may be exhibited as restlessness or not wanting to move; a hunched appearance or a “praying position,” with the chest down and the rear raised; or vocalization (crying or whimpering).
 Additional symptoms may include diarrhea, drooling, fever, shock and collapse.

 For mild cases of canine pancreatitis, all that may be needed is to withhold food and water for 24 to 48 hours (no longer), along with administering IV fluids to prevent dehydration and drugs to stop vomiting and control pain.
 Acute pancreatitis in dogs tends to become more severe with each recurrence.
 Veterinarians believe the repeated inflammation and the tissue scarring it creates causes the dog’s weakened immune response to compensate, putting the dog at high risk for diabetes.